Xiaofei-it/Shelly/README.md

 Remember to commit the domino finally!

-Each domino should be specified a unique label, which is an object, i.e. it can be an Integer, a String or something else.
+Each domino should be specified a unique label, which is an object, i.e. an Integer, a String or something else.

 More methods will be discussed in the future.